-All first responders across the country – police, fire, EMS – are set to benefit from the technological advances of FirstNet, and here’s a closer look at what that could mean for the future.
+First responders across the country – police, fire, EMS – are benefiting from the technological advances of FirstNet, and here’s a closer look at the benefits and possibilities.

 The First Days of FirstNet

 2018 marked a landmark year for public safety communications.
 The FirstNet buildout of Band 14, public safety’s spectrum, launched nationwide according to the governor-approved State Plans, and the FirstNet Core was delivered.

 The Core is essential to providing many of the vital functions and capabilities public safety relies on to support their mission-critical work.
 In October 2018, the FirstNet Deployable Network Asset Program was announced.
 FirstNet’s public safety users gained access to an entire fleet of dedicated deployable network assets to bolster coverage and capacity during emergencies or planned events.
 These dedicated assets, such as Satellite Cell on Light Trucks (SatCOLTs), are available 24/7 to FirstNet users.

 In its first year alone, FirstNet supported nearly 100 emergency and event response efforts via asset deployments and other solutions.
 This includes active shooter situations, tornadoes in the east, wildfires across the western states, and most recently, deployments for the Merrimack Valley gas explosions and Hurricane Florence.
 The future for FirstNet looks bright.

 The Future of Public Safety Communications Is Today